Topical PISA Quiz Task — Generating Test Items

 - Topical relevance, coherence, and clarity

-- Anchoring and coverage of test item set over the stimulus, i.e. that the test items do not address only one section of the stimul
+- Anchoring and coverage of test item set over the stimulus, i.e. that the test items do not address only one section of the stimulus

 - Distribution over the above types of item